NLnetLabs/routinator/source/configuration.rst

 Use the :option:`--exceptions` option to refer to your file with local exceptions.
 Routinator will re-read that file on every validation run, so you can simply update the file whenever your exceptions change.

+In the metrics Routinator provides, there are counters indicating how many VRPs are added and excluded from the final data set as a result of your exceptions.